 Q: In Zephaniah God threatens people with destruction - how does this fit with the love of God?

 A: God's love is not uniform (see D. A. Carson, The Difficult Doctrine of the Love of God, Crossway, 1999).
 God 'loves' the world, but only those who believe in Jesus 'will not perish' under his wrath (John 3:16).
-Thus, God shows his love for all nations by Zephaniah's declaring their sinfulness and warning of Yahweh will shelter those who seek him by seeking righteousness and humility.

-punishment, even though only those who seek Yahweh together by seeking righteousness and humility will experience deliverance at the day of the Lord (Zeph 2:3).
+Thus, God shows his love for all nations by Zephaniah's declaring their sinfulness and warning of punishment, even though only those who seek Yahweh together by seeking righteousness and humility will experience deliverance at the day of the Lord (Zeph 2:3).